GuilhermeStracini/apiclient-boilerplate-dotnet/README.md

 # apiclient-boilerplate-dotnet

-A boilerplate API client template for write Dot Net API clients wrappers
+A boilerplate API client template for those that want to build a .Net API clients wrappers

 ## CI/CD